dowjones/factiva-analytics-python/docs/source/concepts/auth.rst

 be instantiated independently as the creation of a `parent` object will get the value from the environment.

-If using this class explicitly, the following code snippets can be found helpful:
+If using this class explicitly, the following code snippet can be helpful:

 .. code-block:: python